silverfin/silverfin-cli/.github/ISSUE_TEMPLATE/feature_request.md

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]
+*Please keep in mind that this repository, together with the submitted issues, is public.*

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.